sha1v1/sha1v1/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning about the foundations of Machine learning via a university course.
 - 🔭 I'm interested in Software engineering and Spacecraft Systems!
 - 📫 How to reach me: [shaivi.gandhi@dal.ca](shaivi.gandhi@dal.ca)
 - 😁 Pronouns: She/Her